-SSC Stenographer examination is conducted in 2 Phases – Written examination and Skill Test.
-The written test comprises of three sections consisting of 200 marks.
+SSC Stenographer exam is conducted in 2 Phases – Written examination and Skill Test.
+The written test comprises three sections consisting of 200 marks.

-For general candidates, the time duration to attempt written test is of 120 minutes, whereas for visually handicapped candidates, an additional 40 minutes are provided.
+For general candidates, the time duration to attempt a written test is of 120 minutes, whereas for visually handicapped candidates, an additional 40 minutes are provided.